-- I. Quorum and turnout (cf. Code, III.7) - 1.
-Was there a turnout quorum or an approval quorum? - 2.
-What was the turnout? - J. Role of international actors - 1.
-Did international actors (including the European Union) take a position on the issue submitted to referendum? - 2.
+- I. Quorum and turnout (cf. Code, III.7)

+- 1. Was there a turnout quorum or an approval quorum?

+- 2. What was the turnout?

+- 1. Did international actors (including the European Union) take a position on the issue submitted to referendum? - 2.
 In the affirmative, what was the form of their intervention? - K. What lessons might be learned from this referendum?